wdevnic/AmazonClone/README.md

 ## Technologies

-ReactJS, Firebase Services (Authentication, Storage and Hosting) as well as Stripe
+ReactJS, Firebase Services (Authentication, Storage and Hosting) as well as Stripe (test key)

 ## Status
 Adding more features